JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

     ![Updated UI of your iOS multiplatform app](first-multiplatform-project-on-ios-2.png){width=300}

-> You can find this state of the project in our [GitHub repository](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main/step3).
->
-{style="tip"}

 ## Possible issues and solutions

 ### Xcode reports errors in the code calling the shared framework